Kuadrant/api-quickstart/README.md

         kind: Gateway
 ```

-- In `/user/login`, we have a `rate_limit` set and a Gateway API `backendRef`set.
+- In `/user/login`, we have a Gateway API `backendRef` set and a `rate_limit` set.
 The rate limit policy for this endpoint restricts usage of this endpoint to 2 requests in a 10 second window:
     ```yaml
     x-kuadrant:
       backendRefs: